rubtobar/rubtobar/README.md

 ## I'm a computer engineer

+- 📚 I'm currently studying a master's degree in artificial intelligence in [International University of La Rioja](https://www.unir.net/)
 - 🎓 I finished my engineer degree in the [University of Balearic Islands](https://www.uib.es/)
 - 🚀 I’m currently working at [ISDEFE](https://www.isdefe.es/)
 - 🌱 I want to grow as a computer engineer and learn about the newest technologies and frameworks